Specialist Vets in DublinSpecialist Vets in DublinSpecialist Vets in Dublin

 rabbit

-The Irish Blue Cross - Mobile Unit 2 is part of The Irish Blue Cross animal charity (founded 1945).
-The charity’s website describes its clinics as providing veterinary care for owners who are unable to afford needed treatment, and cites a high overall caseload (average annual veterinary visits: 16,000) and a network of mobile clinic locations (10).
+The Irish Blue Cross - Mobile Unit 2 in Inchicore is part of The Irish Blue Cross animal charity, founded in 1945.
+Its clinics provide veterinary care for owners who are unable to afford needed treatment, through a wider network of mobile...

 Treats: